folio-org/mod-search/README.md

 ### Running integration tests

-The module uses tests [Testcontainers](https://www.testcontainers.org/) to run Elasticsearch in embedded mode.
+The module uses [Testcontainers](https://www.testcontainers.org/) to run Elasticsearch in embedded mode.
 It is required to have Docker installed and available on the host where the tests are executed.